Get insider access

 Notable Mentions

 • Keychron Q8 Max: If you're looking for a more premium custom keyboard option, the Keychron Q8 Max is a wireless model with an Alice layout in Keychron's Q Max lineup.
 Each model in this lineup has outstanding build quality, with an aluminum case and a double-gasket mount design.
-While most models in the wider lineup have a conventional straight layout, the Q8 Max's ergonomic Alice layout has a split design and angles your hands at a more natural typing angle.
-However, it's also much more expensive than our top pick, the Logitech ERGO K860, and it doesn't include a wrist rest.
+While most models in the wider lineup have a conventional straight layout, this model's ergonomic Alice layout has a split design.
+It angles your hands at a more natural typing angle.
+However, it's also much more expensive than our top pick, the Logitech ERGO K860, and doesn't include a wrist rest.
 See our review

 • ErgoDox EZ: The ErgoDox EZ is a fully split alternative that's more affordable than the MoErgo Glove80.
 It's also a mechanical unit with a hot-swappable printed circuit board, meaning you can change the stock switches without having to solder.
 That said, it isn't a wireless model like the MoErgo.
 It also doesn't have unique concave key wells, has higher latency, and isn't as lightweight.
 See our review